okx/okexchain-docs/building-modules/ibc-module/ibc-overview.md

 ## **OKBC and IBC**

-&nbsp;&nbsp;&nbsp;&nbsp;    The bottom layer of OKBC is the early cosmos-sdk (v0.39), while IBC involves the code of v0.40+, and there are major code changes from 39 to 40.
+The bottom layer of OKBC is the early cosmos-sdk (v0.39), while IBC involves the code of v0.40+, and there are major code changes from 39 to 40.
 After the version upgrade, OKBC now not only supports the EVM system, but also supports IBC.

 ### **OKBC-ERC20**

-&nbsp;&nbsp;&nbsp;&nbsp;    Cross-chain native tokens are considered to have no commercial value on OKBC, and so after the arrival of cross-chain transferring of native tokens to OKBC, through the hooks function of IBC's application layer, the logic sunk down into the EVM layer.
+Cross-chain native tokens are considered to have no commercial value on OKBC, and so after the arrival of cross-chain transferring of native tokens to OKBC, through the hooks function of IBC's application layer, the logic sunk down into the EVM layer.
 With ERC20, contracts were able to automatically generate the mapping of corresponding tokens, which caused everyone in the industry to focus on this one aspect.
 But finally, the barrier between Cosmos and EVM was broken down and a bridge between the two was built.